Singloo/aws_script/readme.md

 2. aws ec2 instance
 3. with outline service running on your instance

-accept 3 cammands
+accepted cammands
 `ec2 <ec2-instance-id> [start|stop|state]`
-after pass instance id, server will cache it for 10 minutes, you can use cammand in short to control it.
+after passing instance id, server side will cache it for 10 minutes, you can use cammand in short to control it.
 like `start` `stop` `status`

 also you need to provide env variables.